Sunday, June 14, 2026

 I also had no idea how much fun it is to visit a contractor plumbing shop to pick out fixtures.
 Do you realize there are at least a half dozen different types of toilets, not counting the bidets.
 Our fixtures accent color is champagne gold -not brassy-not shiny, a subtle brushed gold compliment to the green countertop.
 Followed with the shower head choice in the same hue.
 They also had the exact type of medicine chest the OH wanted with built-in close-up mirror and we even found new lighting to match the whole ensemble.
 Aren't we fancy.
 Then for fun our "consultant" threw in towel rack, towel hook, toilet roll holder, stove and refrigerator all in the same color family.
 Ok I'm fibbing about the kitchen appliances.
 Couldn't find a toaster to match so the heck with that.
 We were in there for three hours and were not bored-go figure.

 Flooring also got chosen and we went with my usual dramatic look (like my kitchen floor).
 Surprised when we got the itemized invoice for the flooring.
 This is a small bathroom, but they are charging $229 alone for incoming freight and fuel surcharge!
 I don't know if this is normal as we have put floors in before and just had a total price.
-But I have a sneaking suspicious that this is the future folks.
+But I have a sneaking suspicion that this is the future folks.
 Thanks, marmie for all the extra we have to pay for your crazed attack that stopped 20% of all the oil moving throughout the world.

 JUST HORSING AROUND I usually pick the gray for the Kentucky Derby regardless of the odds.
 Mostly so I can follow the horse as gray stands out.
 I want to enjoy the most exciting two minutes in sports.
 However, "Great White" did not need to pitch his jockey and then clumsily fall down on himself.
 All the talk about him being the biggest horse in the race was not the advantage one would think.
 Horses are not used to falling down and going boom.
 If you don't want me to bet, you could be a little more subtle.
 The jockey didn't look so happy either, but at least he didn't get a ton of horse on top of him.